 What makes the IVs some of the best Jordans of all time?
-Lots of things but mostly the lacing support system, known as ‘wings’, which can be customised according to the wearer’s specific preferences.
+Lots of things but mostly the lacing support system, known as ‘wings’, that can be customized according to the wearer’s specific preferences.

-These were the first pair of Air Jordans with a global release, cementing the shoe’s superstar status.
-The Pure Money all-white colourway, in particular, was one of the most popular Jordan shoes ever when it was released in 2006.
+These were the first Air Jordans with a global release, cementing the shoe’s superstar status.
+The Pure Money all-white colorway, in particular, was one of the most popular Jordan shoes ever when it was released in 2006.

 Air Jordan VII: Released in 1992

 With these Air Jordan VII sneakers on, MJ repeated as an NBA champion, Finals MVP, and MVP, and helped the USA secure gold at the 1992 Barcelona summer games.
-In the Black Infrared colourway, in particular, it’s one of the most popular Jordan shoes ever released.
+The Black Infrared colorway, in particular, is one of the most popular Jordan shoes ever released.